Absorbing-State Phase Transition for Driven-Dissipative Stochastic Dynamics on $Z$: The models and results

 We say that the system \emph{locally fixates} if $\eta_t(x)$ is eventually constant for each $x$, otherwise we say that the system \emph{stays active}.

 \begin{theo} Consider the Stochastic Sandpile Model in the one-dimensional lattice $\Z$, with initial distribution $\nu$ given by i.i.d.\ Poisson random variables with parameter $\mu$.
-There exists $\mu_c \in \big[\frac14 ,1\big]$, such that the system locally fixates a.s.\ if $\mu < \mu_c$, and stays active a.s.\ if $\mu > \mu_c$. \end{theo}
+There exists $\mu_c \in \big[\frac14 ,1\big]$ such that the system locally fixates a.s.\ if $\mu < \mu_c$, and stays active a.s.\ if $\mu > \mu_c$. \end{theo}

-We now turn to the description of the Activated Random Walk model.
-Each particle in the $A$-state performs a continuous-time random walk with jump rate $D_A=1$.
-The jumps are distributed as $p(\cdot)$, and we assume that $p(0)=0$, $p(z)\geqslant0$, and $\sum_{z\in\Z^d}p(z)=1$.
-We will assume that the set $\{z\in\Z^d:p(z)>0\}$ generates the whole group $(\Z^d,+)$.\footnote { Otherwise we would have the pathological situation where different processes live on disjoint sub-lattices with no interaction among them. } Independently of anything else, each $A$-particle turns to the $S$-state at a halting rate $\lambda>0$.
+\paragraph{Activated Random Walk model.} Each particle in the $A$-state performs a continuous-time random walk with jump rate $D_A=1$.
+The jumps have a probability density $p(\cdot)$ on $\Z^d$ such that the set $\{z\in\Z^d:p(z)>0\}$ generates the whole group $(\Z^d,+)$.
+Independently of anything else, each particle in the $A$-state turns to the $S$-state at a halting rate $\lambda>0$.
 Once a particle is in the $S$-state, it stops moving, i.e., its jump rate is $D_S=0$, and it remains in the $S$-state until the instant when another particle is present at the same vertex.
 At such an instant the particle which is in $S$-state flips to the $A$-state, giving the transition $A+S \to 2A$.
-An $S$-particle stays still forever if no other particle ever visits the vertex where it is located.
-According to these rules, the transition $A \to S$ {\it effectively} occurs if and only if, at the instant of such transition, the particle \emph{does not share} the vertex with another particle (the innocuous instantaneous transition $2A \to A+S \to 2A$ is not observed). $A$-particles do not interact among themselves.
+A particle in the $S$-state stands still forever if no other particle ever visits the vertex where it is located.
+According to these rules, the transition $A \to S$ {\it effectively} occurs if and only if, at the instant of such a transition, the particle \emph{does not share} its vertex with another particle (the innocuous instantaneous transition $2A \to A+S \to 2A$ is not observed).
+Particles in the $A$-state do not interact among themselves.